hawkfish/textform/docs/transforms/inputs/text.rst

     .. py:attribute:: output
         :type: str

-        The name of the output column containing the lines.
+        The name of the output field containing the lines.

     .. py:attribute:: source
         :type: Transform or None